Making Outerwear with Down or Polyester Fiberfill

 Polyester is a strong, wrinkle-resistant fiber.
 It is durable against ultraviolet radiation, which can be damaging at high altitudes or when exposed to sun over long periods.

-Construction of the fabric is as important as the fiber used.
+The fabric’s construction is as important as the fiber used.
 Two types of weave are popularly used in outerwear.

 Diagonal weave.
 One thread crosses over two or more threads.
 Twill, denim, drill, and whipcord are examples of diagonal weaves.
 Diagonal weaves are strong, but may have poor abrasion resistance.
 These fabrics vary in weight depending on the ply of thread used.
 Fabrics in which the threads pass over more than two or three threads will usually wear more quickly than a plain weave fabric.